chzuo/emnlp2020-cross-genre-IR/README.md

-# Querying Across Genres for Medical Claims in News
+# Beyond Belief: A Cross-Genre Study on Perception and Validation of Health Information Online
-## Accepted at EMNLP 2020
+## Accepted at International Journal of Data Science and Analytics

-This repository contains the accompanying code for the [paper](), where we present a query-based biomedical information retrieval task across two vastly different genres – newswire and research literature – where the goal is to find the research publication that supports the primary claim madein a health-related news article.
-For this task,we present a new dataset of 5,034 claims fromnews paired with research abstracts.
+This repository contains the accompanying data and code for the paper, where we present a cross-genre study on the perception and validation of health information online.
+For this project, we present two tasks:

-### Dataset

-The dataset for the Cross Genre IR Task along with other supporting files can be accessed [here](https://drive.google.com/drive/folders/1PFfwaBehlQP6T-q6QwJYVtj7RACVzwtL?usp=sharing).
+Task 1.
+Extract check-worthy claims from the given sentences with hyperlink information.
+Task 2.
+Determine whether the claim is supported by the abstract of the cited biomedical literature.

 ### Instructions on Usage.

-Our approach consists of two steps:
-1. Selecting the most relevant candidates from a collection of 222k research abstracts, and
-2. Re-rankingthis the candidates list.

-- For code related to step 1, see [Phase1](Phase1/)
+- For dataset and code related to task 1, see [Task1](Task1/)
-- For code related to step 2, see [Phase2](Phase2/)
+- For dataset and code related to step 2, see [Task2](Task2/)

 ### Citation

 If you use this work please cite our research paper:

 ```
-@inproceedings{Zuo2020QueryingAG,
-  title={Querying across Genres to Retrieve Research That Supports Medical Claims Made in News},
-  author={Chaoyuan Zuo and Narayan Acharya and Ritwik Banerjee},
-  booktitle={EMNLP},
-  year={2020}
-}

 ```